dsw88/aws-examples/create-ec2-instance/aws-sdk/java/README.md

 # AWS Java SDK Example
-Simple example of using the AWS Java SDK to interact with Amazon services
+Simple example of using the AWS Java SDK to create an EC2 instance

 # Building This Project
 This project builds using Maven, so just run the regular Maven command to build it: